Last Updated: July 25, 2024

 United States of America

-What was Jim Croce's net worth?
+What Was Jim Croce's Net Worth?

-His debut studio album, Facets, was released in 1966.
-He released the album "Jim & Ingrid" Croce in 1969.
-Jim Croce released the album "You Don't Mess Around with Jim" in 1972.
-It reached #1 in both the US and Canada.
+Jim's debut studio album, "Facets," was released in 1966.
+He released the album "Jim & Ingrid Croce" in 1969, followed by the #1 album "You Don't Mess Around with Jim" in 1972.

-Tragically, Jim Croce passed away on September 20, 1973 at 30 years old in a plane crash.
+Tragically, Jim Croce passed away on September 20, 1973, at 30 years old, in a plane crash.

 Jim Croce Net Worth